Often perceived as a secret society, Freemasonry has been persecuted, banned and suppressed in many countries throughout history.

 While some Freemasons were truly Jews, Hitler’s real reason for persecuting Freemasonry was that he was afraid this “secret” society could cause his defeat.

-Many claim that Hitler secretly admired Freemasonry as an organisation and wanted to form his regime in a similar way as to the institution of Freemasonry.
+Many even claim that Hitler secretly admired Freemasonry as an organisation and wanted to form his regime in a similar way as to the institution of Freemasonry.

 For this reason, Hitler believed that Freemasonry had to be destroyed so the regime could retain full power.